artsmia/artstories.md/art/three-bathers.md

 ## Starting Small

-The MIA’s Three Bathers was likely a study for *Bathers with a Turtle*, a similar but much larger painting at the St. Louis Art Museum.
+Mia’s Three Bathers was likely a study for *Bathers with a Turtle*, a similar but much larger painting at the St. Louis Art Museum.
 With these paintings, Matisse began a period of artistic experimentation that culminated with his monumental painting known as *Dance (I)* at the Museum of Modern Art.

 ## Day at the Beach